cse110-fa22-group9/Team9Repository/specs/ADR/102522-File-Structure.md

 This has been changed to 3 files, replacing adding shows and adding movies with one add-content file which performs both actions.
 This was chagned to streamline the number of files needed for functinoality

-Each card has it's own JS file,
+Each card has its own JS file, and when a new show or movie is added, a regular and an expanded movie card are added with it.
+So two cards are added to local storage with each addition.